had-nu/NameSniper/README.md

-# NameSnipe - OSINT Reconnaissance Tool
+# NameSniper - OSINT Reconnaissance Tool

 [![Go](https://img.shields.io/badge/Go-00ADD8?style=flat-square&logo=go&logoColor=white)](https://golang.org/)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue?style=flat-square)](https://www.apache.org/licenses/LICENSE-2.0)

-**NameSnipe** is a lightweight, command-line OSINT (Open-Source Intelligence) tool written in Go, designed for the reconnaissance phase of ethical hacking and security research.
+**NameSniper** is a lightweight, command-line OSINT (Open-Source Intelligence) tool written in Go, designed for the reconnaissance phase of ethical hacking and security research.

 ## MVP Limitations
 ⚠️ **Note**: This is an early MVP (Minimum Viable Product) version of NameSnipe.
 As such, it has some limitations: